tytydraco/yessleep/out/We_thought_we_had_found_an_abandoned_Teehouse_What_we_found_instead_was_horrifying_.md

 “We found an abandoned tree house!”
 Jacob followed after.

 Trevor elbowed Jacob, and they both looked at me, ready to run back outside.
-My interest peaked as I sat up on the couch.
+My interest piqued as I sat up on the couch.

 “Where at?”
 I curiously asked.